 The cost of Green Choice™ can vary depending on the amount of electricity you use.
 With Future Forests, you just pay $1 a week, whatever your energy usage.
 You can choose to get one, or both, for your home.

 That’s easy.
 After speaking with our customers, we found that many were worried about climate change and wanted to do something to tackle it.
 But they were looking for a way that was both affordable and easy to understand.
 So, along came AGL Future Forests.

-Both areas are globally recognised as biodiversity hotspots (as defined by leading scientists and conservation groups, including Conservation International and WWF) with the opportunity to create habitat for a wide range of flora and fauna species.
+Leading scientists and conservation groups, including Conservation International and the WWF, have identified both areas as biodiversity hotspots.
+These unique areas offer an opportunity to create a habitat for a wide range of Australian flora and fauna species.

-Also, we’ll share regular updates via email (to prevent undoing your good work by printing on paper) so you can see what’s happening is our Future Forests.
+We also share regular updates via email so you can see what’s happening with your Future Forests contribution.

 According to the Australian Energy Regulator, 87% of Australia’s electricity is produced using fossil fuels, and it’s been proven that generating energy this way adds carbon dioxide to the atmosphere and contributes to global warming.

 It was established in 2003 as a best practice benchmark for energy projects developed under the UN’s Clean Development Mechanism (CDM), to make sure they’re delivering genuine emission reductions and long-term sustainable development.
 Endorsed by more than 80 non-government organisations (NGOs) and with over 1,100 projects across 70 countries undergoing certification, the Gold Standard is now the global benchmark for climate and development initiatives with the highest integrity and greatest impact.